ligato/docs/docs/user-guide/concepts.md

 ### proto.Message

 The proto.Message defines the structure and serialized format of the data associated with an object in protobuf format.
+It serves two purposes in the Ligato framework:

-More specifically, it describes an object's configuration or metric fields.
+- Describes an object's configuration or metric fields.
+- Generates northbound `protobuf APIs` used by applications and components to interact with the configured objects.
+Agentctl, etcdctl and REST are component examples.

 If the object is a route, then the proto.Message contained in the [route.proto](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/l3/route.proto) file will define destination network, next_hop, outgoing interface and so on.

-The combination of the model, and proto.Message are used to define the `protobuf APIs` supported by Ligato.
+The combination of the model, and proto.Message are used to define the northbound `protobuf APIs`

 ![model-proto-KV-store](../img/user-guide/model-proto-KV-store.svg)